-It is important to highlight that domestic violence may take many forms, and beyond the story and figures represented in our reports, there are many more stories and experiences not yet captured.
+It is important to highlight that domestic violence may take many forms, and beyond the figures represented in our reports, there are many more stories and experiences not yet captured.
 There are many women and children who have not yet sought support and who continue to suffer in silence.

 Domestic violence is still a silent crime in Ireland and we know that our member’s services are only dealing with the tip of the iceberg when it comes down to the actual reality.

 Every woman’s experience may be different but every single one of those women, at risk or living in fear, has the right to safety and peace, as do her children if she has them.
 It is our basic human right to live free from violence.